 The clinical experience rotations are designed to provide ATSs the opportunity to clinically apply what they have been learning in the classroom.
 During the clinical experience, students may only perform in areas where competency has been demonstrated through classroom, practicum classes or preceptor teaching and evaluation.
-Students are expected to voluntarily devote 15-25 hours per week in the clinical setting to solidify material covered in the classroom, enabling them to demonstrate competency.
+Students are expected to voluntarily devote 15-25 hours per week in the clinical setting through the four semesters of clinical education courses to solidify material covered in the classroom enabling them to demonstrate competency.
+During the immersive internship students will be required to work 40 hours per week for eight weeks (may be completed as two four-week immersive internships - students must make specific arrangements with the Clinical Coordinator of Education (CCE) if they desire two four-week immersive experiences).
+Our preference for the EXSC 688R immersive internship is a continuous, eight-week experience.
 Academic credit for these hours is given during enrollment in the clinical education classes.
 Rotations vary among high school, collegiate, nonorthopedic, and clinic settings.
-The required courses are; ExSc
+The required courses are ExSc 654, 655, 656, 657 and 688R.